 - There is to be close-ended fund reconstructions

-There are many reasons why using a restructuring MVL could be ideal for your business, these include:
+There are many reasons why using a restructuring MVL could be beneficial for your business, these include:

 - It is more flexible and cost-effective than a statutory demerger